redukti/redukti.github.io/src/source/openredukti-cpp-api.rst

    // b) Ditto for joint calendar instances.
    // c) Calendar instances must be immutable.
    // d) It must be threadsafe
+   //
+   // These requirements place some restrictions on when a calendar instance can be
+   // be defined.
+Essentially define calendar instances at system startup prior to any
-   class CalendarService
+   // other operations with OpenRedukti class CalendarService
    {
    public: